On Harish-Chandra's Isomorphism: Satake's isomorphism and its inversion

-\footnote{Macdonald operates in the context of simply connected Chevalley groups, but his setup can be generalized to reductive groups, e.g. using the theory developed in \cite{I}.} Let $V=N_G(A)$ be the normalizer of $A$ in $G$, then $(V,B)$ is an extended (in the sense of \cite{I}) Tits pair, with as Weyl group the extended affine Weyl group $V/(A\cap B)=W^e$.
-This extended affine Weyl group is $W^e:=X\rtimes W$, where $W=W_{x_0}$.
+Let $V=N_G(A)$ be the normalizer of $A$ in $G$, then $(V,B)$ is an extended (in the sense of \cite{I}) Tits pair, with Weyl group the extended affine Weyl group $V/(A\cap B)=:W^e$.
+This extended affine Weyl group satisfies $W^e=L\rtimes W$, where $W=W_{x_0}$.
 The length function $l$ on the affine Weyl group $W^a$ can be extended to $W^e$ (cf. \cite[Section 1]{EO}), and the set $\Omega\subset W^e$ of elements of length $0$ is a normal abelian subgroup such that $W^e=W^a\rtimes \Omega$.
 For elements $w\in W^e$ of the extended affine Weyl group, one defines

 where $n_w$ is a representative of $w$ in the normalizer $V$ of $A\cap B$ in $G$.